BestCoffeeMakersInfo☕️

 • K-Mug and K-Carafe pods

-• The proprietary Keurig tumbler which works with the 14 oz setting
+• The proprietary Keurig tumbler, which works with the 14 oz setting

-• Replacement drip trays (you would have to choose the right color which can vary by availability)
+• Replacement drip trays (you would have to choose the right color, which can vary by availability)

 Keurig K250 Consumer Ratings and Reviews

-I’m pleased to report that a good number of reviews were positive or satisfactory.
-A common feature with the 2.0 series is that the preheat function must take place before you begin “startâ€.
-On average this may take up to 3 minutes (but hey, even in today’s fast-paced world, what’s 3 minutes?)
+I’m pleased to report that many reviews were positive or satisfactory.
+A common feature with the 2.0 series is that the preheat function must take place before you begin to start.
+On average, this may take up to 3 minutes (but hey, even in today’s fast-paced world, what’re 3 minutes?)

 keurig k250 review